A robust method to identify chimera states

-The results presented so far have been obtained for a fixed set of model parameters, $a=0.05$, $b=0.5$ and $c=-0.01$, our aim is to now briefly study the effects of those parameters on the dynamics.
-We thus fix again a ring made of $n=50$ nodes, and select three values of $P$ (we are here considering the case $Q=P$), each one corresponding to a main dynamical behavior, i.e., regular ($P=6$), chimera ($P=12$) and irregular ($P=21$), for the above fixed values of $a$, $b$ and $c$.
-We then vary $a$ and $b$ and we determine the system outcome; let us observe that to realize this last step we used the classification method described above.
-More precisely, for some values of $b\in[0.6,1.5]$, we numerically determine the time evolution of $u_i(t)$ and $v_j(t)$, we apply the Fourier method to compute $\langle a_i\rangle$, $\langle \Omega_i\rangle$ and $\langle \theta_i\rangle$, and then we compute the normalized variations.
-Eventually we look to which class the triplet $(V_a,V_{\Omega},V_{\theta})$ belongs to, to conclude about the dynamical behavior.
-The results are reported in Fig.~\ref{fig:hvsnmin:orient:1b} where we show, for ease of visualization, the projection in the $(V_{\theta},V_a)$ plane where the background shows with light colors the classes obtained with fixed $b=0.5$.
-Panel (a) corresponds to the choice $P=6$; for each $b$ we show the values of $(V_{\theta},V_a)$ corresponding to the statistical mode computed from $10$ replicas, as colored diamonds according to the value of $b$.
+The results presented so far have been obtained for a fixed set of model parameters, $\epsilon=0.05$, $b=0.5$, and $c=-0.01$.
+Our aim is to briefly study the effects of those parameters on the dynamics.
+We thus fix again a ring made of $N_0=50$ nodes, and select three values of $P$ (we are here considering the case $Q=P$), each one corresponding to a main dynamical behavior, i.e., regular ($P=6$), chimera ($P=12$) and irregular ($P=21$), for the above fixed values of $\epsilon$, $b$ and $c$.
+We then vary $\epsilon$ and $b$, and we determine the system outcome; let us observe that to realize this last step, we used the classification method described above.
+More precisely, for values of $b\in[0.5,3.3]$ , we numerically determine the time evolution of $u_i(t)$ and $v_j(t)$, we apply the Fourier method to compute $\langle a_i\rangle$, $\langle \Omega_i\rangle$ and $\langle \theta_i\rangle$, and then we compute the normalized variations.
+Eventually, we look at which class the triplet $(V_a,V_{\Omega},V_{\theta})$ belongs to, to conclude about the dynamical behavior.
+The results are reported in Fig.~\ref{fig:hvsnmin:orient:1b}, where we show, for ease of visualization, the projection in the $(V_{\theta},V_a)$ plane where the background shows with light colors the classes obtained with fixed $b=0.5$.
+Panel (a) corresponds to the choice $P=6$; for each $b$, we show the values of $(V_{\theta},V_a)$ corresponding to the statistical mode computed from $10$ replicas, as colored diamonds according to the value of $b$.